 Net cash used in investing activities was \$3.4 million for the year ended December 31, 2021, compared to net cash used in investing activities of \$3.3 million for the same period in 2020.
-The cash used in investing activities for the year ended December 31, 2021, was for the purchase of fixed assets.
-The cash used in investing activities in the same period in 2020 was primarily for the purchase of fixed assets.
+The cash used in investing activities for the years ended December 31, 2021 and 2020 was for the purchase of fixed assets and capitalized software development.